 1. An enquirer specifying “Nike” when searching for football boots demonstrates a stark affinity for the brand name.
 Adapt to the preferences of your customers by including “Nike” brand banners or logos on all result pages.

-2. The term “football” in the search query immediately reveals the type of sport the enquirer is interested in; therefore, you should customise the results page with appropriately appealing football elements.
+2. The term “football” in the search query immediately reveals the type of sport the enquirer is interested in; therefore, you should customize the results page with appropriately appealing football elements.
 Perhaps the European or World Championships are soon to take place – draw inspiration from such events and occasions.
 You can usually store suitable design templates simply within your shop system.
 The search function analyses the search queries and provides the appropriate templates.

 Example 4: Summer Fashion

-An enquirer searching for “summer fashion” is usually also receptive for summer’s ambient atmosphere.
+An enquirer searching for “summer fashion” is usually also receptive to summer’s ambient atmosphere.
 Our recommendation: Take shop visitors making seasonal search queries directly to graphically creative landing pages.
-In the case of “summer fashion”, the landing page could have a summerlike theme and appearance, featuring summer fashion articles for men, women and children.
+In the case of “summer fashion”, the landing page could have a summerlike theme and appearance, featuring summer fashion articles for men, women, and children.
 Of course, you can give all target pages the look and feel of summer.

-Spring, autumn and winter offer similar opportunities, as well as public holidays such as Easter and Christmas.
+Spring, autumn, and winter offer similar opportunities, as well as public holidays such as Easter and Christmas.

 More Service Information for Customers, e.g. Business Conditions

 Visitors often enter search terms in online-shops such as “opening times”, “postage costs”, and “cost of return”, because they want these uncertainties clarified.
-It’s essential to have the answers readily available, as they are usually the final decisive factors before the click on “Proceed to checkout”.
+It’s essential to have the answers readily available, as they are usually the final deciding factors before the click on “Proceed to checkout”.
 Detailed information about the search terms used on your website can be found in your shop’s search log file.

 More Conversion Opportunities

 There are many more opportunities to smooth the shopping path for your customers.
-For example, consider optimising your zero-hit pages; perhaps you could show more products here – or an Assistant campaign that actively helps visitors with their choice of product?
+For example, consider optimizing your zero-hit pages; perhaps you could show more products here – or an Assistant campaign that actively helps visitors with their choice of product?
 When a customer in a pet shop is searching for an item such as a dog’s collar, the following questions could appear above the first results: “Do you have a large or small dog?” or “Is your dog heavy or lightweight?”
 What material should the collar be made of; leather, metal or synthetic?” etc.